sebastianconcept/ride/README.md

 ## MVP

-Using the basic generators, Ride also can create the basic Model-View-Presenter code for a given model:
+Using these basic code generators, Ride also can create the elemental Model-View-Presenter code for a given model:

 ```smalltalk
 "Create the model and presenter classes and mustache template file for CoffeeInvoice"